Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return loss
 ```

-Through Python annotations, OneFlow knows the type of the job function's return is `oneflow.typing.Numpy`, which corresponds to `ndarray` in `NumPy`.
+Through Python annotations, OneFlow knows the type of the job function's return is `oneflow.typing.Numpy`, which corresponds to `ndarray` in `Numpy`.
 Then when we call the job function, it will simply return the `ndarray` object:

 ```python